 - Elevation: 8,797′-9,748′ (+951′) / 2,681m-2,971m (+290m)

-The Devil’s Head Trail begins near the picnic area adjacent to Devil’s Head Campground.
-The 1.4 mile long trail takes approximately 45 to 90 minutes on a one-way hike, with an elevation gain of 940 feet.
-Once there, there are 143 steep steps to get to the actual fire lookout.
-The lookout is at 9,748 feet elevation with outstanding views of the surrounding Front Range.
+The trail begins in the picnic area adjacent to Devil’s Head Campground and ends at the lookout, the last of the seven original Front Range Lookout towers still in service.
+The 1.4 mile long trail takes approximately 45 to 90 minutes on a one way hike, with an elevation gain of 940 feet.
+There is a bathroom at the base of the tower.
+Once there, there are 143 steps to get to the actual fire lookout.